compneurolinglab/music_eeg/README.md

     process_wav_folder_parallel(input_folder, output_folder, num_workers=5)
 ```

-#### cnn_transfer/
-Contains core scripts for training the CNN using transfer learning and preprocessing audio into cochleagram representations.

-- `cochleagram_generator.py`: Generates cochleagram images from audio signals.
+- cochleagram_generator generates cochleagram images from audio signals.
-- `TransferLearningCNN.py`: Defines and fine-tunes the CNN model using transfer learning techniques.
+- TransferLearningCNN defines and fine-tunes the CNN model using transfer learning techniques.

 > The cochleagrams generated by `cochleagram_generator.py` should be converted into `.npy` format before used as input to the CNN defined in `TransferLearningCNN.py`.

 Each module is designed to be modular and reusable across different stages of the pipeline.
-For further details, refer to the README files in each subfolder.

 ---

+## CNN Model Architecture and Training Configuration
+We used a dual-branch convolutional neural network architecture adapted from Kell et al. (2018), consisting of:

+- A shared convolutional feature extractor with three layers (conv1, conv2, conv3)
+- Two task-specific classification branches: **Word** and **Genre**
+- Only the Word Branch was fine-tuned to fit the Mandarin word-level and syllable-level tasks; the Genre Branch and shared layers were frozen

+**Training hyperparameters**:

+- Optimizer: Adam
+- Learning rate: 1e-4
+- Batch size: 32
+- Epochs: 3
+- Loss: Categorical cross-entropy
+- Loss weights: fctop_W: 1.0, fctop_G: 0.0
+- Validation split: 10%

 ## Transfer Learning CNN Code